hairyf/naive-ui-pro-components/docs/components/table/actions.md

-# Pro Actions (Table Integration)
+# Ultra Actions (Table Integration)

-Pro Actions can be used with ProTable to render batch operation buttons in table columns, simplifying the implementation of table operation columns.
+Ultra Actions can be used with UltraTable to render batch operation buttons in table columns, simplifying the implementation of table operation columns.

 ::: demo src="../actions/demo/table.vue" title="Table Controls"
 In the table column configuration, you can directly use the component function returned by `defineActions` to implement batch operation buttons.